TOPLLab/topllab.github.io/warduino/guide/get-started.md

 ## Installation

-To get started you need to install the WARDuino library for your favorite language.
-You can use the following command:
+To start writing programs for WARDuino in your favorite language you need to install the WARDuino **language library**.

 ::: warning